Shay Cole - Founder & Director

-I spent my childhood thinking I was alone, that I was born ‘weird’ and ‘different’ and that I wasn’t cut out for this world.
+I spent my childhood thinking that I was born ‘weird’ and ‘different’ and that I wasn’t cut out for the world.
 Come to find out, I was different, and that was totally okay.
 I just hadn’t found my footing yet in world that felt really scary.
-That’s the aim of First Step Support Services, to be the ‘cool girls’ in your corner, to help you make your own space in the world.

 What are your hobbies outside of working?